Patient traveled for rare treatment for polycystic kidney disease

 Peter was excited about the possibility of removing the useless kidneys that were cramping his quality of life.
 He also learned that the wait time at UMMC was shorter for O+ recipients than the transplant centers near his home in Rochester.

-That was all Peter needed to hear.
 Wendy Micca, Peter’s loving wife of 22 years, turned out to be a match for Peter both in life and body.
 At 57 years old, Wendy underwent a thorough physical exam with the UMMC transplant team and received a clean bill of health to proceed with the donation to her husband.

-Dr. Leeser removed Wendy’s kidney through a single incision in her belly button on August 21.
+Wendy's kidney was removed through a single incision in her belly button on August 21.
 While Wendy was in her donation surgery, Dr. Michael Phelan was removing Peter’s enlarged polycystic kidneys, which had invaded his abdomen and become connected to his liver and other organs.
 The nephrectomies were complicated.
 Each of Peter’s kidneys weighed between eight and 10 pounds after they were removed.
 Once the lifeless kidneys were out, Dr. Jonathan Bromberg, chief of the Division of Transplantation, transplanted Wendy’s kidney into Peter.

 The Miccas know the journey from Rochester, NY to Baltimore was worth it.
 Peter’s life of dialysis is over, and he can finally bend over to tie his shoes without holding his breath.